odubno/gauss-naive-bayes/README.md

 For each `test_row` we will calculate 3 Posterior Probabilities; one for each class.
 The goal is to select MAP, the Maximum A Posterior probability.

-The `get_map()` method will simply choose the Maximum A Posterior Probability and return the associated class for the given `test_row`.
+The `get_map()` method will simply choose the Maximum A Posterior probability and return the associated class for the given `test_row`.

 <details>
   <summary>Click to expand get_map().</summary>